iaschnei/42_cub3D/README.md

 A 3D raycasting project in C, using minilibX
 Made in collaboration with [Acsts](https://github.com/Acsts)

 The goal was to create a maze using raycasting similarly to Wolfenstein3D.
+It also features a minimap and a fps counter.

 There is no end or exit but you can take a walk in it !

 # Usage